sreeja6707/Assignment_js/readme.md

 Part - 4:

-1) In JS, the rest parameter allows you to accept an indefinite no. of arguments as an array.
+1) In JavaScript, the remaining parameter allows you to accept an indefinite no. of arguments as an array.
 So, when you don't know the exact no. of arguments, we can use rest parameter.
 If the parameters are lesser than the arguments, undefined is returned for the missing ones.

 2) function function_name(a, b, c, ...rest){
     console.log("Value of a is: ",a);